Martine Faure: Biography

 In 1998, she was elected to the cantonal council of Auros.
 She set up the network of communes of the Pays d'Auros and became its first chair.
 Martine Faure was Vice President of the General Council of Gironde, with responsibility for culture and environment until 2008.

 On 17 June 2007, she defeated the incumbent Assembly member Philippe Dubourg to win election for the 9th district of the Gironde region.
 Her substitute member is Jean-Marie Darmian (Mayor of Creon).

 Martine Faure is a member of the Socialist and Radical group and a member of the Committee on Cultural, Family and Social Affairs.

 She is a member of the Socialist Party.
 She is a member of the current Rassembler à gauche grouping ("Gathering on the left") which brings together followers of Laurent Fabius.

-On 28 February 2013, The Commission des affaires culturelles et de l’éducation, of which Faure is part, voted in favour of an amendment proposed by her, and favoured by Yves Durand, Martine Martinel and Marie-George Buffet among others, that replaced the biological concepts of "sex", with the sociological concepts of "gender" in the national elementary curriculum.
+On 28 February 2013, The Commission des affaires culturelles et de l’éducation, of which Faure is part, voted in favour of an amendment proposed by her, and favoured by Yves Durand, Martine Martinel and Marie-George Buffet among others, to replace, in the national elementary curriculum, the biological concept of "sex" with the concept of "gender" to include a social dimension.
 The elementary curriculum was successfully revised in September 2013 under the name "l'ABCD de l'egalite".